Man City transfer rumours

 Danilo - Amid reports that City are in talks to sign Cancelo from Juventus, it's thought Danilo will be permitted to depart this summer if City sign a replacement.

-Eliaquim Mangala - We understand Porto have expressed an interest in signing Mangala this summer.
+Eliaquim Mangala - Porto have expressed an interest in signing Mangala this summer (Sky Sports News).

 Noah Ohio - The young striker has turned down the chance of a new contract at City and could join one of a number of Europe's top clubs.